VOLTTRON/volttron/docs/source/specifications/tagging_service.rst

 VOLLTTRON will use tags from
 `Project Haystack <http://project-haystack.org/tag>`_.
-Tags defined in haystack will be imported into VOLTTRON and grouped by categories to tag entities.
+Tags defined in haystack will be imported into VOLTTRON and grouped by categories to tag topics and topic name prefix.

 **********
 Dependency
 **********

-Once data in VOLTTRON has been tagged, users will be able to query topics based on tags through the historian
+Once data in VOLTTRON has been tagged, users will be able to query topics based on tags and use the resultant topics to query the historian

 ********
 Features